trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

 Usage::

    TRIBITS_DEFINE_REPOSITORY_PACKAGES(
-      <pkg0>  <pkg0_dir>  <pkg0_classifications>
+      <pkg0>  <pkg0_dir>  <pkg0_classif>
-      <pkg1>  <pkg1_dir>  <pkg1_classifications>
+      <pkg1>  <pkg1_dir>  <pkg1_classif>
       ...
       )

 This macro sets up a 2D array of NumPackages by NumColumns listing out the packages for a TriBITS repository.
-Each row (with 3 entries) specifies a package which contains the three columns:
+Each row (with 3 entries) specifies a package which contains the 3 columns (ordered 0-2):

-* **PACKAGE** (1st column): The name of the TriBITS package.
+0. **PACKAGE** (``<pkgi>``): The name of the TriBITS package.
 This name must be unique across all other TriBITS packages in this or any other TriBITS repo that might be combined into a single TriBITS project meta-build.
 The name should be a valid identifier (e.g. matches the regex ``[a-zA-Z_][a-zA-Z0-9_]*``).

-* **DIR** (2nd column): The relative directory for the package.
+1. **DIR** (``<pkgi_dir>``)): The relative directory for the package.
 This is relative to the TriBITS repository base directory.
 Under this directory will be a package-specific 'cmake/' directory with file 'cmake/Dependencies.cmake' and a base-level CMakeLists.txt file.
 The entire contents of the package including all of the source code and all of the tests should be contained under this directory.
 The TriBITS testing infrastructure relies on the mapping of changed files to these base directories when deciding what packages are modified and need to be retested (along with downstream packages).

-* **CLASSIFICATION** (3rd column): Gives the testing group PT, ST, EX and the maturity level EP, RS, PG, PM, GRS, GPG, GPM, UM.
+2. **CLASSIFICATION** (``<pkgi_classif>``)): Gives the testing group PT, ST, EX and the maturity level EP, RS, PG, PM, GRS, GPG, GPM, UM.
 These are seprated by a coma with no space in between such as "RS,PT" for a "Research Stable", "Primary Tested" package.
 No spaces are allowed so that CMake treats this a one field in the array.
 The maturity level can be left off in which case it is assumed to be UM for "Unspecified Maturity".
 This classification for individual packages can be changed to ``EX`` for specific platforms by calling `TRIBITS_DISABLE_PACKAGE_ON_PLATFORMS()`_.

+**IMPORTANT:** The packages must be listed in increasing order of package dependencies; there are no cyclic package dependencies allowed.
+That is, package ``i`` can only list dependencies (in `<packageDir>/cmake/Dependencies.cmake`_) for packages listed before this package in this list (or in upstream TriBITS repositories).
+This avoids an expensive package sorting algorithm and makes it easy to flag packages with circular dependencies or misspelling of package names.

 NOTE: This macro just sets the varaible::